Weak and strong sustainability: Development of theory

+Strong sustainability argument

-It is also important to note that strong sustainability does not share the notion of inter-changeability.
+Strong sustainability does not share the notion of inter-changeability; it assumes that economic and environmental capital are complementary but not interchangeable.
 Since the nineties, there has been an ardent debate on the substitutability between natural and human-made capital.
 While "Weak Sustainability" supporters mainly believe that these are substitutable, "Strong Sustainability" followers generally contest the possibility of inter-changeability.
+Strong sustainability accepts there are certain functions that the environment performs that cannot be duplicated by humans or human made capital.
+The ozone layer is one example of an ecosystem service that is crucial for human existence, forms part of natural capital, but is difficult for humans to duplicate.